gocodeup/rest-blog/src/main/resources/curriculum/i-intro/4-views.md

   tag

 ---
-##Creating an endpoint to serve static assets
+## TODO: Create an endpoint to serve static assets

 Our eventual blog application will have two "realms".
 One will be on `/` for the purpose of only serving static assets (HTML, CSS, JS).